Man appears in court charged with attempted murder of Army officer in uniform

 “It was then reported that the victim was a soldier in uniform.”

-She told the court a man was seen “running up behind” the Army officer before he “pulled the soldier to the ground” and stabbed him “repeatedly”.
+She told the court a man was seen “running up behind” the Army officer before he “pulled the soldier to the ground”, stabbed him “repeatedly” and drove away on a moped.

+Two knives were dropped at the scene and a further three were found stored on the bike, the prosecutor said.

 Head of the Army General Sir Roly Walker condemned the stabbing as “horrific and unprovoked”, while Prime Minister Sir Keir Starmer said he was “shocked and appalled”.